University of the Bundeswehr Munich: Administration and organization

-The organization of University of the Bundeswehr Munich is similar to a usual university.
+The organization of the University of the Bundeswehr Munich is similar to a regular university.
 1,100 (non-military) employees, among them 163 full professors, serve the approximately 3,400 students.
 The university is led by a civilian president and three vice presidents.
 The incumbent president is Eva-Maria Kern.
 The administration is headed by the Chancellor.
-A difference to most other universities is that the structure of education and research is split up between normal university part with seven university faculties and a Fachhochschule (College of Applied Sciences) part with three more faculties.
+A difference to most other universities is that the structure of education and research is split up between a regular university part with seven university faculties and a Fachhochschule (College of Applied Sciences) part with three more faculties.
 Furthermore, the structure contains central services like the computing center, the large university library, a media center with state-of-the-art technology, a language service and the sport services.
 In addition to that the university has two further research institutes.
 The department for special services includes the Studium+ institute for interdisciplinary studies, the CASC center for postgraduate studies as well as some further services.
 Another difference to other universities is the military division which is responsible for the administration and training of military students.

 Decisions are made by the board, the extended board and the administration council (Senate and University Council).

 The university has about 850 non-scientific employees in addition to the about 570 scientific employees as well as additional military personnel.